george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

 source file comment that is changed will automatically be updated in the documentation.

-At the time of writing the last step - pushing generated documentation to the web service in SLAC - is failing due to a permissions problem - Greg needs to fix this :)
+At the time of writing the last step - pushing generated documentation to the web service in SLAC - is failing due to a permissions' problem - Greg needs to fix this :)

 The workflows are defined [here for aida-pva](https://github.com/slaclab/aida-pva/blob/master/.github/workflows/ci-docs.yml) and
 [here for aida-pva-tests](https://github.com/slaclab/aida-pva-tests/blob/main/.github/workflows/ci-docs.yml).